 Networks such as this can be constructed for any product or service.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 14. "Operations" refers to manufacturing and service processes used to transform resources employed by a firm into products desired by customers.